The General Data Protection Regulation (GDPR)

 Instructure also uses the European Commission’s Standard Contractual Clauses (model clauses) as an alternative, lawful method to transfer personal data outside the EU.
 By incorporating these model clauses into Instructure’s Data Processing Addendum (“DPA”), both data controllers (Instructure’s EU-based customers) and data processors (Instructure) are contractually obligated to certain technical and organisational safeguards relating to individuals’ (Instructure’s EU-based customers’ end users) privacy rights.

 Instructure has always taken privacy seriously.
 We have a longstanding practice of undertaking internal privacy assessments of our products and of adopting a “privacy by design” approach to product development.
-We are building our GDPR compliance efforts on this foundation, including by defining procedures to cover all rights individuals have under GDPR.
-In addition, Instructure is in the process of analysing our obligation to appoint a Data Protection Officer to oversee our internal “privacy by design” efforts.
+We built our GDPR compliance efforts on this foundation, including the definition of procedures to cover all rights individuals have under GDPR.
+In addition, Instructure appointed a Data Protection Officer to oversee our internal “privacy by design” efforts.

 Please contact us at firstname.lastname@example.org for more information.